Heathwood

 Table Chart PROFILE FAQ

-Heathwood lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends
+Heathwood lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort where necessary.
-Future population trends forecast a significant increase in the top quartile of Australian statistical areas, with Heathwood expected to grow by 2,393 persons to 2041, reflecting an overall increase of 79.5% over these 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Future population trends suggest an increase just below the median of Australian statistical areas, with Heathwood expected to grow by 559 persons to 2041, reflecting a total increase of 9.5% over the 16 years.

 Frequently Asked Questions - Population